oracle/node-oracledb/doc/api.md

 is created for each Pool object.

-After the application finishes using a connection pool, it should terminate the connection pool by calling the `terminate()` method on the Pool object.
+After the application finishes using a connection pool, it should release all connections and terminate the connection pool by calling the `terminate()` method on the Pool object.

 ### <a name="poolproperties"></a> 4.1 Pool Properties